hgn/barnowld/README.md

 **Warning:** barnowld is a PoC project.
 I have tested it with many different side-channel PoCs, and carefully tuned thresholds, but in the end it needs more validation to be used productively!
+Some classes of side-channel attacks like *flush + flush attacks* are not detected - due to the fact that only cache charateristics are analysed.

 ---